talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

 ### Creating a Developer Account

-To publish plugins, you need a developer account on the Plugin Market:
+To publish capabilities, you need a developer account on the Plugin Market:

 1. Visit the [Plugin Market Developer Portal](https://plugins.polyglot-toolbox.com/developer)
 2. Sign up for a developer account using your email